 Campus quilts and EggMoneyQuilts -comparing the traditional style quilt.
 Recently I sent 9 shirts off to Campus Quilts so I could compare their traditional block style to the traditional style t-shirt quilt we make at EggMoneyQuilts.

 The process of ordering my quilt went smoothly.
-They sent emails letting me know when they were starting the quilt, when they charged my credit card for the balance, and when the quilt shipped.
+Campus Quilts sent emails letting me know when they were starting the quilt, when they charged my credit card for the balance, and when the t-shirt quilt shipped.

 Let’s compare a 9 shirt t-shirt quilt from Campus Quilts to a 9 shirt t-shirt quilt that we make at EggMoneyQuilts.

 Notice how densely the EggMoneyQuilt t-shirt quilt is quilted compared to Campus Quilts.
 Click on the images to see a closeup.
 Campus Quilts t-shirt quilts are sparsely quilted.
 T-shirt quilts need to have a fairly dense pattern for several reasons.